PerkTutor/perktutor.github.io/Outreach.md

 ---
 layout: pages
 ---
-#PerkTutor Outreach Events
+# PerkTutor Outreach Events

-##2016
+## 2016

-*   Science Rendezvous Kingston 2015, organized by the Community Outreach Centre at Queen's University, Faculty of Education (May 7, 2016)
+*   Science Rendezvous Kingston 2016, organized by the Community Outreach Centre at Queen's University, Faculty of Education (May 7, 2016)

 *   Queen's University Discovery Day in Health Sciences hosted by the Canadian Medical Hall of Fame (May 3, 2016)

-##2015
+## 2015

 *   Southeastern Ontarion Academic Medical Association (SEAMO) Innovation Showcase (May 27, 2015)